-My adventure with teaching started during my physics studies at Jagiellonian University, where I obtained teaching qualifications.
-This gave me classroom experience with middle and high school students.
-In addition to curriculum preparation and teaching, I volunteered in leading the student science-club and completed with my pupils my author project “Physics of Cooking”.
-I was teaching pupils with educational challenges.
+My adventure with teaching started back in Poland at Jagiellonian University, where I obtained teaching qualifications.
+In addition to middle-school and high-school curriculum development and teaching, I was tutoring a student science-club as well as assisting pupils with educational challenges.

-For my mini Twitter series check the following hashtags:
+For my mini Twitter STEM series check the following hashtags:

 - #StreetsOfBerkeleyLab about Nobel Laureates from Berkeley Lab

 - #ElementsOfBerkeleyLab about elements discovered at Berkeley Lab

 - #WomenOfRadioactivity about women pioneers in research on radioactivity

 Day 3 of our SAGE-S @BerkeleyLab @SLAClab @LBNLnext online summer camp for high-school students - day full of playing with lasers (pew! pew!) and studying matter with light.
 So happy our project went (almost) completely smooth!
 May the light be with you! #LBNLNext #STEMRising pic.twitter.com/70gH4SR5Er— Dr. Maria Żurek (@mariakzurek) August 6, 2020

 What is phenol red used for?🤔 For Science Week at @Oakland's Town Camp, Lab volunteers and students from the #BayArea created a chemical database to identify the unknown substance and received an intro to structural engineering & paper circuits! #LBNLnext @eatlearnplay 👩🏿🔬👨🏽🔬👩🏻🔬 pic.twitter.com/yMYZYT968i— Berkeley Lab (@BerkeleyLab) August 2, 2019